 The Crown Bridges Light Rail will be implemented by combining two types of contracts: The two bridges between Kalasatama and Kruunuvuorenranta, i.e. the Finkensilta and Kruunuvuorensilta bridges, as well as the earthworks in Korkeasaari, will be implemented under a single contract.
 The rest of the construction will be implemented through the alliance model.

 The alliance will also include other earthworks, street construction and municipal engineering works.
 One of these is the construction of the new Hakaniemensilta Bridge and the demolition of the old bridge.

-The parties involved in the Crown Bridges Alliance are the City of Helsinki, YIT Suomi Oy, NRC Group Finland Oy, Ramboll Finland Oy, Sweco Finland Oy and Sitowise Oy.
-The contractors for the overall Crown Bridges contract are YIT Suomi Oy and Kreate Oy.
+The parties involved in the Crown Bridges Alliance are the City of Helsinki, Metropolitan Area Transport Ltd, YIT Finland Ltd, NRC Group Finland Oy, Ramboll Finland Ltd, Sweco Finland Ltd and Sitowise Oy.
+The contractors for the overall Crown Bridges contract are YIT Finland Ltd and Kreate Oy.

 The primary objective of the Crown Bridges project is to provide a quick and reliable transport connection from the growing Laajasalo area to the centre of the city.

 The Crown Bridges light rail connection will ensure smooth traffic both inside and in and out of Laajasalo during a period which will see the area’s population more than double thanks to the completion of a wholly new residential district, Kruunuvuorenranta, and considerable infill development.
 The project will also enable significantly improved transport connections to and from Korkeasaari.